lino-framework/book/docs/admin/getlino.rst

 This will ask you some questions about the general layout of this Lino server.
 You can answer ENTER to each of them if your don't care.

-In a Lino development environment you will probably specify your default work virtual environment as :option:`--shared-env`.
+On a development server you will probably specify your default work virtual environment as :option:`--shared-env`.

 You can also instruct getlino to not ask any question::